 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-08.491.8983 basket is on the right.
-(See also 08.491.8679 description.)
-The cooking basket (bush-ka) has the design of the mountain-quail top-knot.
+Cooking basket (bush-ka) with the design of the mountain-quail top-knot.
 This design was Wilson's best known design.
 The mountain-quail has a very long, straight top knot.
 Author Sally Bates suggests that this design may have been favored as the weaver's name, Oymutnee, meant "the sound made by a quail."
 Baskets such as this one seem to be characteristic of the Maidu community of Mikchopedo at Chico, CA.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome